Artemis III moon rocket rolls out of factory onto barge

 The core stage – minus its engine section – is now headed for Kennedy Space Center.

-April 20, 2026 in Space Launch System, Space, Defense
+April 20, 2026 in Space, Defense, Space Launch System

-• The Top Four-Fifths of the core stage consists of the forward skirt, intertank, liquid oxygen tank and liquid hydrogen tank all joined together, but missing the engine section.
+• The top four-fifths of the core stage consists of the forward skirt, intertank, liquid oxygen tank and liquid hydrogen tank, all joined together but missing the engine section.

-• The Artemis III mission, estimated 2027, will test docking capabilities between Orion and commercial spacecraft needed to land astronauts on the moon.
+• The Artemis III mission, estimated for 2027, will test docking capabilities between Orion and commercial spacecraft needed to land astronauts on the moon.

 That coordinated effort enabled the rollout to occur on schedule and demonstrates the Boeing team’s capability and momentum for future Artemis missions.